 At the Nyaka AIDS Orphans Project, we believe we are all one family created by God, born equally, with the duty to help one another.
 We believe all human beings have the right to education, food, shelter, basic health care, respect, and love.
 We believe a high-quality education is the key to empowering people to transform themselves and live a positive life.
 We also believe that sustainable, ethical, community-based solutions are the best way to address the current need in rural Uganda.

 Our Board welcomes any comments and/or questions you might have for them.
 To contact them, please visit our Contact Page and direct your question and/or comment to the desired board member in the comment section.

 The Nyaka Board Of Advisors

-The Nyaka AIDS Orphans Project would not be where it is today without the efforts of our United States staff and 43 teachers and support staff in Uganda.
+The Nyaka AIDS Orphans Project would not be where it is today without the efforts of our United States staff, and the teachers and support staff in Uganda.
 Learn more about our staff by clicking on their photos below.